AdaCore/gnatstudio/docs/users_guide/editing.rst

 file's language.

 Do not override the language for source files belonging to the current project.
-Instead, use the :menuselection:`Project --> Edit Project Properties` menu and change the naming scheme as appropriate.
+Instead, use the :menuselection:`Edit --> Project Properties` menu and change the naming scheme as appropriate.
 This provides better consistency between GPS and the compiler in the way they manipulate the file.